Mach's principle and the origin of the quantum phenomenon: Inertial mass and its dependence on the background objects

-From the physics point of view, mass was first described by Newton in his Principia, as the amount of matter in a body and the amount of mass can be measured by multiplying its volume with the density.
-Now it is quite obvious that the density can only be defined by the amount of mass per unit volume.
-Hence, the Newton's definition of inertial mass is circular.
-To avoid the circularity of the statement Mach had defined the inertial mass in a new way.
-If there are two bodies $A$ and $B$, then they will apply force on each other.
-That will induce opposite accelerations on the two bodies along their line of junction.
-While looking from an inertial frame if $a_{A/B}$ be the acceleration of the body $A$ towards $B$ and $a_{B/A}$ the opposite then according to the Mach's definition of inertial mass, the quantity $-\left(\frac{a_{A/B}}{a_{B/A}}\right)$ will be a positive quantity which will give the ratio of the inertial masses of the two bodies, i.e. $m_{A/B}=\frac{m_{A}}{m_{B}}$.
+The inertial mass was defined by Mach in the following way.
+Any two bodies $A$ and $B$, in this universe apply force on each other, which induces opposite accelerations on both the bodies along their line of junction.
+Provided we can define an inertial reference frame while looking from it if $a_{A/B}$ be the acceleration of the body $A$ towards $B$ and $a_{B/A}$ be the opposite, then according to the Mach's definition of inertial mass, the quantity $-\left(\frac{a_{A/B}}{a_{B/A}}\right)$, which is a positive quantity, which gives the ratio of the inertial masses of the two bodies, i.e. $m_{A/B}=\frac{m_{A}}{m_{B}}$.

-Then by introducing a third body $C$ which is interacting with $A$ and $B$ he had shown that the mass ratios satisfy transitive relations, i.e. $m_{A/B}=m_{A/C}m_{C/B}$.
-Therefore, he had shown that the mass ratio of two bodies would remain a positive quantity.
-Therefore, if we take one body as the standard, then we can define the mass of the other bodies.
+If a third body $C$, which is interacting with $A$ and $B$, is introduced then the mass ratios satisfy transitive relations, i.e. $m_{A/B}=m_{A/C}m_{C/B}$.
+Therefore, the mass ratio of two bodies remains a positive quantity.
+If we take one body as the standard, then we can define the mass of the other bodies \cite{Jammer-1999}.

-However, Mach's definition of inertial mass does not work well for a system consisting of $n$ bodies.
-Pendse gave an argument showing that the Mach's calculation fails to determine the unique mass for all the bodies in a system when we have more then $4$ bodies in the system\cite{Jammer-1999,Pendse1937}.
-In brief, Pendse's statement was that if a system has $n$ bodies, the observable induced acceleration of the $k^{th}$ body is given by $a_{k}$ and $u_{ik}$ is the unit vector from the $i^{th}$ body to the $k^{th}$ body, then the accelerations of the bodies can be written as
+However, this definition of inertial mass is not valid for a system consisting of $n>4$ bodies (\cite{Jammer-1999,Pendse1937}).
+If a system has $n$ bodies, the observable induced acceleration of the $k^{th}$ body is given by $a_{k}$ and $u_{ik}$ is the unit vector from the $i^{th}$ body to the $k^{th}$ body, then the accelerations of the bodies in a 3 dimensional space can be written as